Mexico wants American extradited on charges in tourist death

-CABO SAN LUCAS, Mexico (AP) — Mexican prosecutors said Thursday they have filed charges against a U.S. woman on suspicion of killing another American seen being beaten in a viral video.
+CABO SAN LUCAS, Mexico (AP) — Mexican prosecutors have filed charges against a U.S. woman suspected of killing another American seen being beaten in a viral video.

 Prosecutors in the state of Baja California Sur did not name the suspect in the Oct.
 29 death of Shanquella Robinson.

-But they said they have approached Mexican federal prosecutors and diplomats to try to get the woman extradited to face charges in Mexico.
+But on Thursday, they said they had approached Mexican federal prosecutors and diplomats to try to get the woman extradited to face charges in Mexico.

-Robinson’s death at a resort development in the Baja resort town of San Jose del Cabo shocked people in both countries.
-The video raised suspicions that Robinson may have died at the hands of people she was travelling with.
+Robinson’s death at a resort development in San Jose del Cabo shocked people in both countries.
+The video raised suspicions that Robinson may have died at the hands of people she was traveling with.

 Local prosecutor Antonio López Rodríguez said the case was being treated as a potential homicide and an arrest warrant had been issued for the suspect.
-However, the group Robinson was travelling with left Mexico after she was found dead in a rented villa.
+The group Robinson was traveling with, however, left Mexico after she was found dead in a rented villa.

 State prosecutor Daniel de la Rosa Anaya said the suspect was also an American, but did not identify her.

-Local media in Charlotte, North Carolina reported the people Robinson was travelling with gave differing versions of how she died, but that an autopsy revealed she died of a severe spinal chord or neck injury.
+News outlets in Charlotte, North Carolina, reported that the people Robinson was traveling with gave differing versions of how she died, but that an autopsy revealed she died of a severe spinal cord or neck injury.

 A video apparently taped at the luxury villa in San Jose del Cabo shows one woman, apparently an American, beating another woman identified as Robinson.